Fantom-foundation/go-opera/docs/blockchain.rst

     Sij: Signature of Block i by validator j

-The Hashgraph algorithm always commits Events in batches.
+The Poset algorithm always commits Events in batches.
 Indeed, when the fame of a super-majority of witnesses from a given round is decided, all the Events that are seen by all these famous witnesses (but not from an earlier round) get assigned the same *Round Received* and sorted according to a deterministic